What we do

 2. Nature recovery

-The window for entries for the 2024 awards will open in July.
+The window for entries for the 2025 awards is now open and the closing date is Sunday 31 August 2025.

 The 2023 winners were Ray and Sue Ridley of Kexwith Farm, near Marske in the high nature value farming category, Charlie and Gina Parker of Hill Gill Farm, Baldersdale in the nature recovery category, and Jemma and John Clark of Bowlees Farm, Newbiggin-in-Teesdale in the public engagement category.